 What Shape Seat Cushion Is Best?

 - As you sit, the first place the cushion touches you are those bony prominences in your buttocks.
-Cushions that reduce pressure points redistribute pressure away from sharp areas in the pelvis, so we feel less low back pain when sitting!
+Cushions that reduce pressure points redistribute pressure away from sharp areas in the pelvis, so we feel less low chronic pain when sitting!

 - You will notice that the shape of a seat cushion changes when you sit down.
 A softer foam, for example, is more likely to compress and “bottom out.”